 Often, Ward Laboratories, Inc receives sorghum samples and producers want us to test prussic acid and nitrates.
 My recommendation would be to send two separate samples when testing for grazing purposes because prussic acid and nitrates accumulate in different parts of the plant.
-Prussic acid accumulatesin the leaves of the grass in contrast to nitrate which accumulates in the plants lower stock.
+Prussic acid accumulates in the leaves of the grass in contrast to nitrate which accumulates in the plants lower stock.

 However, ruminants such as cattle, sheep and goats, are more susceptible to prussic acid poisoning due to the chewing of their cud.
-As those animals ruminate, the cell membranes are damaged allowing the enzyme access to dhurrin, thereby releasing HCN into the rumen.
+As those animals ruminate, the cell membranes are damaged.
+This allows the enzyme access to dhurrin, thereby releasing HCN into the rumen.
 The HCN is then absorbed directly into the bloodstream where is binds hemoglobin.
 The bound hemoglobin can not transfer oxygen to individual cells and death by asphyxiation is the result.

-In the case of frost, outer cell membranes have also been damaged, therefore waiting 4-5 days before grazing is sufficient assurance that the hydrogen cyanide gas has escaped the plant leaves.
-After a frost, regrowth is toxic past the 4-5 day time frame and should certainly be tested before turning animals out to graze.
+In the case of frost, outer cell membranes have also been damaged.
+Therefore, waiting 5-7 days before grazing is sufficient assurance that the hydrogen cyanide gas has escaped the plant leaves.
+After a frost, regrowth is toxic past the 5-7 day time frame and should certainly be tested before turning animals out to graze.

 When we receive your sample, we will refrigerate it and run it as quickly as we can as to not loose any HNC and to avoid a false low value.
 Samples reported at >200 ppm as received are considered toxic and allowing animals to graze would result in a rapid death toll.